School of Law

 Grading System

-The average of grades in first-year courses must be 2.8-3.0 and the average of grades in all other courses must be 3.0-3.6.
-The recommended range in upper-level courses is 3.2-3.4.
+A mandatory curve is used.
+The average of grades in first-year courses must be 2.8-3.0.
+Seven percent of students in all first-year courses must receive a C- or lower in each class.
+The average of grades in all other courses must be 3.0-3.6 (the recommended range in these courses is 3.2-3.4).

 Clinic and Field Placement Rules

-No student may accumulate more than 16 credit hours from clinic and field placement courses — including the Criminal Prosecution Field Placement Program, Elder Law Field Placement Program, Field Placement Program, Judicial Field Placement Program, Legal Aid Clinic, Medical-Legal Partnership Field Placement Program, Project for Innocence and Post-Conviction Remedies, and the Tribal Judicial Support Clinic — as part of the 90 hours of law school credit required for graduation.
-Concurrent enrollment in more than one of these clinics and field placements is permitted only with the consent of the directors of the programs in which enrollment is sought.
+No student may accumulate more than 16 credit hours from clinic and field placement courses — including the Criminal Prosecution Field Placement Program, Elder Law Field Placement Program, Field Placement Program, Judicial Field Placement Program, Legal Aid Clinic, Medical-Legal Partnership Field Placement Program, Project for Innocence and Post-Conviction Remedies, or the Tribal Judicial Support Clinic — as part of the 90 hours of law school credit required for graduation.
+Concurrent enrollment in more than one of these clinics or field placements is permitted only with the consent of the directors of the clinics and/or field placements in which enrollment is sought.

-Students must be in good standing to enroll in a clinic or field placement.
-This requirement may be waived by the associate dean for academic affairs in exceptional circumstances.
+Students must be in good standing to enroll in a clinic or field placement course.
+This requirement may be waived by the Associate Dean for Academic and Student Affairs only in exceptional circumstances.

 The Honor Code

 Matters of law student honesty and integrity in academic performance are governed by an honor code written and administered by law students.
 This system of peer review has been in effect for more than half a century and addresses issues such as plagiarism, cheating, and unauthorized collaboration in work assignments.
-Honor code violations, found to have occurred by the student committee after notice and hearing, are referred to the dean of the law school with recommended sanctions.
+Honor code violations found to have occurred by the student committee after notice and hearing are referred to the dean of the law school with recommended sanctions.
 Final disposition rests within the discretion of the dean.
 The honor code governs law students in the same way that the Code of Professional Responsibility governs members of the bar.
-The complete honor code may be found in the Academics section of the law school’s website.
-Copies also may be obtained from the Student Bar Association.
+The complete honor code may be found online.
+Copies also may be obtained from the Student Bar Association, the Dean or an associate dean of the law school.

 Career Services

 Through an intensive one-to-one approach, the Office of Career Services works with students to design and implement a customized career strategy, beginning the first semester of law school and continuing through graduation and beyond.
 Staff in the office meet with all first-year students individually to discuss their backgrounds, identify interests and consider the numerous programs, clinics and employment opportunities available to them.
-First-year students may also participate in a mentoring program, matching them with practicing alumni in the area who offer advice on the practice of law and how students can best prepare themselves for success in school and after graduation.
+First-year students have access to mentoring opportunities, various career exploration events, and skill building programming to help achieve career success in school and after graduation.
+Upperclassmen are welcome to access these resources as well.

 The Office of Career Services is committed to the same open-door policy as the school’s professors.
 Students are actively encouraged to meet with the members of the office on a walk-in basis or by appointment, as they prefer.
 Workshops and individual advising sessions help students explore career options and develop job-seeking skills.
 Excellent resource materials for career planning and placement are available, and staff members are knowledgeable about online resources.
 KU law students are highly sought after by employers throughout the state, region, and nation.
 Law firms, government agencies, public interest groups, and other employers post positions and conduct interviews at the law school for summer, school-year and post-graduation employment.

 Many graduates join private law firms with practices including corporate and transactional law, civil and criminal litigation, tax, bankruptcy, domestic relations, estate planning and, often, general practice, encompassing all these areas and more.
 Many graduates enter government service, working at the federal, state, or local level.
-They become prosecutors and public defenders, and they work in agencies such as the Environmental Protection Agency, the Kansas Attorney General’s office, or the U.S. Securities and Exchange Commission.
+They become prosecutors and public defenders, and they work in agencies such as the Environmental Protection Agency, the Kansas Attorney General’s office, or the U.S. Department of Commerce.
 Still other graduates accept judicial clerkships, working for federal and state court judges at both the trial and appellate levels.
 The military branches also actively recruit at the school for their JAG programs.

 Nontraditional careers are another area of focus for the law school.
 As the lines between industry, policy, and law blur, our students have an ever-expanding range of opportunities where their skills and talents are in high demand.
 The law school supports students and graduates pursuing these hybrid careers, building alliances with employers well beyond traditional legal practice, and in industries such as insurance, banking, engineering and nonprofit management.